SkinnyDevi/webui_tavernai_charas/README.md

 ## Changelog

+### [1.3.2]
+Fixes:
+* Fixes issue [#11](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/11) where TavernAI API's changed and would not fetch categories correctly, breaking the extension.
+Thank you to [@baptisterajaut](https://github.com/baptisterajaut) for the bug report and others for helping out!
+* Fixed a styling bug in the character delete dropdown in the Downloaded tab.

 ### [1.3.1]
 Fixes:
 * Fixes issue [#10](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/10) where temp folder wasn't being checked if it was created.
 Discovered by [@lisea2017](https://github.com/lisea2017) and [@Gamefriend996](https://github.com/Gamefriend996).
 Thank you for the support!